1Laggy1/SelfAssessment/Skills/C#.md

   - Proxy
   - weak collections
   - timers 🖐️ used
-  - EventEmitter 👂 heard
+  - EventEmitter 🖐️ used
   - RegExp
-  - Date 👂 heard
+  - Date 🖐️ used
   - BigInt
 - Infrastructure
   - V8